SejalJain1710/choose-healthier/README.md

 # Snacks and Dishes Information Web App

-This project consists of a **Flask API** that provides information about snacks and dishes from a CSV dataset, and a **Streamlit** web application to interact with the API and visualize the data.
+This project consists of an LLM integration that provides information about snacks and dishes from a CSV dataset, and a **Streamlit** web application to interact with the LLM.

 ## Table of Contents